Tuzla 7 lignite power plant, Bosnia and Herzegovina

 Background

-For more than a decade, a new 450 MW unit has been planned at the Tuzla coal power plant in Bosnia and Herzegovina, owned and operated by the state-owned Elektroprivreda BiH.
+For almost two decades, a new 450 MW unit has been planned at the Tuzla coal power plant in Bosnia and Herzegovina, owned and operated by the state-owned Elektroprivreda BiH.

 Poor economics and the threat of stranded assets

-A feasibility analysis by the Banja Luka-based Institute for Construction assumed that Tuzla 7 will have to start paying a carbon price only in 2034 and that it would only be EUR 7.1 per tonne, rising to EUR 12.12 per tonne in 2061.
-Considering the ETS price is over EUR 25 per tonne at the time of writing, this leads to a serious underestimate of the plant’s generation costs.
+An analysis by the Banja Luka-based Institute for Construction assumed that Tuzla 7 will have to start paying a carbon price only in 2034 and that it would only be EUR 7.1 per tonne, rising to EUR 12.12 per tonne in 2061.
+Considering the ETS price reached over 88 EUR per tonne in December 2021, this leads to a serious underestimate of the plant’s operating costs.

 The assessment assumes annual carbon costs of EUR 2.7 million in 2034, rising to EUR 31.4 million in 2061.
 Yet even at 20 EUR/tonne, the annual cost would be EUR 51.87 million.

 Moreover, the projected price at which coal would be sold by Elektroprivreda BIH’s mines to the Tuzla 7 plant is EUR 21.87/tonne.
-This is lower than 2013-2016 production price.
+This is lower than 2013-2016 production price and is clearly not realistic.

 Given that the plant is promoted by a state-owned company, if it ends up as a stranded asset, it will be the public that pays.

-The project’s dubious economics are a legal problem as well as a financial one.
-Bosnia and Herzegovina, under the Energy Community Treaty, is obliged to follow EU legislation on State aid, but the Federation of BIH has approved a loan guarantee for Tuzla 7 which appears to be illegal.
+Bosnia and Herzegovina, under the Energy Community Treaty, is obliged to follow EU legislation on State aid, but in 2018 and 2019 the Federation of BIH authorities approved an illegal loan guarantee for Tuzla 7.

-For this reason, the Aarhus Resource Center, Sarajevo, and Bankwatch submitted a complaint to the Energy Community Secretariat in September 2018.
-The Secretariat opened an infringement case against Bosnia and Herzegovina in March 2019, and EU Enlargement Commissioner Johannes Hahn warned the country that its decision raised serious questions, “not only about Bosnia’s commitment to international treaties and European rules under the Energy Community Treaty but also about the choice of the energy technology as well as about a sound cost-benefit analysis in a responsible and transparent manner”.
+EU Enlargement Commissioner Johannes Hahn also warned the country that its decision raised serious questions, “not only about Bosnia’s commitment to international treaties and European rules under the Energy Community Treaty but also about the choice of the energy technology as well as about a sound cost-benefit analysis in a responsible and transparent manner”.

 Denial reigns on over-employment issues

 The Federation of BIH’s mines are also propped up by subsidies.
 They suffer from the lowest labour productivity in southeast Europe and have for years received subsidies for social welfare payment obligations towards the state.
-In general, it is not allowed to provide State aid for operating coal mines, only for closure.
+It is not allowed to provide State aid for operating coal mines.

 Closure is in any case inevitable in the medium term due to the need to phase out coal to tackle climate change and the increasingly poor economics of coal.
-No BiH politician has had the courage to face up to this political hot potato so far.
-Instead of planning for a managed and fair transition, they make misleading promises about safeguarding 3500 workplaces in the mines by building Tuzla 7, which is impossible.
+For too long, politicians have made misleading promises about safeguarding 3500 workplaces in the mines by building Tuzla 7, which is impossible.
+And now they are starting to realise that the project is not such a good idea, it is difficult to backtrack.

 Non-compliance with EU pollution standards

 After Tuzla 7’s initial environmental permit expired in November 2015, a new one was issued in July 2016.
 As it contained numerous weaknesses including a failure to include the ash dump in the project, NGO Ekotim filed a court case challenging the permit in September 2016.
-This was rejected in October 2019 on the outrageous ground that Ekotim is based in Sarajevo, while the project would be in Tuzla, and an appeal to the high court is under review as of January 2020.
+This was rejected in October 2019 on the outrageous ground that Ekotim is based in Sarajevo, while the project would be in Tuzla.
+An appeal to the high court overturned this verdict in late 2021.
+By this point, the permit had already expired, and as of January 2024, no new one has been issued.

 In 2017 the EU updated its pollution control rules for large industrial plants through the so-called the LCP BREF.
 Tuzla 7 has not been designed in line with these standards, making it out of date before it is even built.